UtrechtUniversity/research-engineering/docs/projects.md

 | **Research Engineers**: |[Christine Staiger](https://www.uu.nl/staff/CStaiger)|
 | **Technologies** | Python, iBridges, Yoda |
 | **Project description** | The aim of the project is to help Yoda users reducing costs, finding duplicate data in Yoda instances and moving data to the new SURF instance.
 Next to that it is an educative project.
-The research group needs some more skills in the technical handling of their data between their local storage (NAS) and Yoda. |
+The research group needs  more skills in the technical handling of their data between their local storage (NAS) and Yoda. |
 | **Origin story** | RE was approached by Bertil Schaart|

 | Workflows for Earth Sciences |